Alexander-Schiendorfer/synthesisenergycoalitions/README.md

-Synthesis Constraint Models for Energy Coalitions
+Synthesis Constraint Models for Distributed Energy Management
 ==========================

-This readme file explains all necessary steps to execute experiments presented in the ACM eEnergy-2014 paper.
+This readme file explains all necessary steps to execute experiments presented in the SEN-MAS-2014 paper.
 Please note that the experiments were actually conducted on a cluster with workers having 4 cores and 32 GB RAM each.